This Is What Decentralized Finance Is & How It’s Changing Traditional Finance

 How Do I Make Money With DeFi?

-• Cryptocurrency staking: Most DeFi platforms and protocols use PoS as their consensus mechanisms; therefore, the network rewards users that stake tokens for validation.
+- Cryptocurrency staking: Most DeFi platforms and protocols use PoS as their consensus mechanisms; therefore, the network rewards users who stake tokens for validation.
 In short, users have to lock up the protocol's native token for a certain period and receive interest that is paid out in the platform's native token.
 For example, staking Cardano has an estimated reward of 5.65% at the time of writing.

 Are There Risks With DeFi?